callstack/react-native-testing-library/website/docs/API.md

 :::note
 Not using fireEvent in `waitFor` can be enforced with the rule [no-wait-for-side-effects](https://github.com/testing-library/eslint-plugin-testing-library/blob/main/docs/rules/no-wait-for-side-effects.md).
 :::

+It is also recommended to have a [single expectation per waitFor](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#having-multiple-assertions-in-a-single-waitfor-callback) for more consistency and faster failing tests.
+If you want to make several assertions, then they should be in seperated `waitFor`, or maybe the second assertion won't even require a `waitFor`.

 ### waitFor with jest fake timers